pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > life-threatening adverse events).
 Risk management processes need a
 > > direct link with crisis management.
 > >
-> > Dr. Gerritsen-van Scieveen\'s company has seen some major changes
+> > Dr. Gerritsen-van Scieveen's company has seen some major changes
 > > after the creation of a risk management group.
 There was a company
 > > wide update of terminology to reflect appreciation of risk
 > > management issues, closer cooperation with the exploratory